wavefrontHQ/help/charts_intro.md

 ### Visualizing Metrics

 [Charts](http://docs.wavefront.com/charts_creating.html) are the primary way you view the status of your metrics.
+To display the most helpful presentation, you add
-You add [Wavefront Query Language](https://docs.wavefront.com/query_language_getting_started.html) queries to view and perform operations on metrics and configure [chart options](http://docs.wavefront.com/charts.html) to display the most helpful presentation.
+[Wavefront Query Language](https://docs.wavefront.com/query_language_getting_started.html) queries to view and perform operations on metrics and configure [chart options](http://docs.wavefront.com/charts.html).

 ### Interacting with Charts and Dashboards